-Karen DeSalvo, MD, MPH, MSc, is Acting Assistant Secretary for Health at the U.S. Department of Health and Human Services.
-She leads development of HHS-wide health policy recommendations, oversees 12 core public health offices, including the Office of the Surgeon General, and 10 regional offices and advisory committees.
+Karen DeSalvo, MD, MPH, MSc, most recently served as Acting Assistant Secretary for Health at the U.S. Department of Health and Human Services (HHS).

 Dr. DeSalvo also previously served as the National Coordinator for Health Information Technology, leading the nation’s charge to develop an interoperable health IT system.